With millions of UK professionals quitting their jobs to find better work, chances are your interviewing skills could use a brush-up.

-If you were referred by a current employee of the company, this is the time to tell the interviewer.
+If a current employee of the company referred you, this is the time to tell the interviewer.
 Mentioning a mutual connection can help establish a rapport with the interviewer and tells them that someone they work with already has confidence in your abilities.

 If you found the position through a recruiter or your own research, be sure to explain what drew you to apply in the first place.
 Were you attracted to the office culture?
 Are you passionate about the products or the mission of the company?
 Be specific about why you think you’d be a good fit.